kulshekhar/go-web-starter/README.md

 - Webpack (to process html, typescript and scss files and to automatically refresh the browser when any file changes)
 - Gin (to live-reload the go web app)

+During development, changing any of the following will refresh your app in the browser:

+- HTML templates
+- Typescript scripts
+- SCSS styles
+- Go source code (the refresh with this might be a bit slower compared to the other file types.
+This is because the go app is built and run after every change)

 The Go app resides in `src/app`, the Go templates in `templates`, the typescript scripts in `static/scripts` and the styles in `static/styles`

 The setup assumes that the root directory of this project is in the `GOPATH`.